apache/druid/docs/development/extensions-core/bloom-filter.md

 ]
 ```

+We recommend ordering by an alternative aggregation method instead of ordering results by a Bloom filter aggregator.
-Ordering results by a Bloom filter aggregator, for example in a TopN query, can be resource-intensive.
-This is because the operation performs an expensive linear scan of the filter to approximate the count of items added to the set by counting the number of set bits.
-We recommend ordering by an alternative aggregation method.
+Ordering results by a Bloom filter aggregator can be resource-intensive because Druid performs an expensive linear scan of the filter to approximate the count of items added to the set by counting the number of set bits.

 ### SQL Bloom filter aggregator